bertiebertolo/Auto_BLASTp/README.md

    - Move the entire `ncbi-blast-2.16.0+` folder into the main project directory "Auto_BLASTp", where all other files (e.g., input Excel/CSV files, Jupyter notebooks) are located.

 8. **Verify Installation**:
-   - Ensure BLAST is correctly installed by running:
+   - Ensure BLAST is correctly installed by running in the terminal:
      ```bash
      ncbi-blast-2.16.0+/bin/blastp -version
      ```